 I think forward to the day I’ll introduce him to Psuedo, and I giggle because I can already see them getting along.
 I think backward to all the mornings I went to work with him, riding shotgun in his old Celica, eating donuts and talking to my daddy about anything that came to mind.
 I can see him walking me down the aisle and holding his grandchildren in his big calloused hands.
 Hearing his voice on the phone makes me imagine I can almost feel one of his big bear hugs whenever I get home.
 He lets me be me.
 And somehow he still manages to be my daddy too.

 When I was a little girl, I’d follow him around the house, we’d wrestle and laugh, I’d jump on his head while he was in bed, sit on the floor of the kitchen while he cooked.
 But my favorite thing to do was climb up on his lap, and curl up in a tight little ball, my head resting in the crook of his arm.
 I remember crawling up there many times when I was sick or sad or just wanting to.
-Hell if I was in Atlanta, I’d probably do it now.
+Hell, if I was in Atlanta, I might consider doing itnow.